thehackerthathacks/thehackerthathacks/README.md

 - Build cybersecurity tools and scripts for ethical hacking
 - Develop Batch files for networking, automation, and system tasks
-- Write Python tools for pen-testing, data handling, and utilities
+- Write Python tools for pen-testing and utilities
-- Share practical knowledge to help others learn ethical hacking

 ---